mountain-pass/waychaser/PRODUCT.md

 #### Developers still care about REST and HATEOAS

-Test: Create intial version of library, supporting HAL and Siten and pitch it on twitter.
+Test: Create initial version of library, supporting HAL and Siren and pitch it on twitter.

 Info on popularity a features of different hypermedia types at https://www.fabernovel.com/en/article/tech-en/which-technologies-should-you-use-to-build-hypermedia-apis